North Korea’s Kim threatens ‘more offensive actions’ against US after watching powerful missile test

 “Demonstrating warhead targeting and reentry capabilities would involve provocative launches across greater distances,” Easley said.
 “So more significant tests of both technology and diplomacy are likely in the New Year.”

-KCNA said its Hwasong-18 test was meant to issue a warning over its rivals’ confrontational military moves on North Korea.
-It said a recent U.S.-South Korean meeting to discuss their nuclear deterrence plan openly revealed their intention to hold joint drills with a simulated nuclear attack on North Korea.
+KCNA said that a recent U.S.-South Korean meeting to discuss their nuclear deterrence plan openly revealed their intention to hold joint drills with a simulated nuclear attack on North Korea.

-It also referred to the second Nuclear Consultative Group meeting between senior U.S. and South Korean officials last Friday.
-During their meeting in Washington, the two countries agreed to update their nuclear deterrence and contingency strategies and incorporate nuclear operation scenarios in their combined military exercises next summer, according to officials in Seoul.
+It referred to the second Nuclear Consultative Group meeting between senior U.S. and South Korean officials Friday.
+During their meeting in Washington, the two countries agreed to update their nuclear deterrence and contingency strategies and incorporate nuclear operation scenarios in their combined military exercises in the summer, according to officials in Seoul.

+Japan’s Chief Cabinet Secretary Yoshimasa Hayashi said Tuesday that Tokyo is coordinating with Washington and Seoul to arrange a United Nations Security Council meeting on Wednesday to discuss the North’s latest launch.
+He said Japan will try to get the council to fulfill its intended role.

-The United States and South Korea have expanded their military training and increased the temporary deployments of powerful U.S. military assets in South Korea.
+The United States and South Korea have expanded their military training, bolstered trilateral security cooperation with Japan and increased the temporary deployments of powerful U.S. military assets in South Korea.